The Difference Between Sterile, Distilled and Deionized Water

 Distilled Water for Drinking

-Sterile water is water free from organic materials but is still not free from inorganic chemicals.
-Distilled water has some sterilization processes but removes both organic and inorganic contaminants in the water.
-Thus, distilled water gives a pure form of water.
+Sterile water is free from organic materials but not inorganic chemicals.
+Distilled water undergoes some sterilization processes but removes organic and inorganic contaminants, producing pure water.

 Both have wide uses and benefits.
 Yet, their use is specific to the needs and requirements of the applications.

-Another way of creating deionized water is electrodeionization.
-It uses electricity, ion exchange membranes, and resin to deionize water.
-This dissolved ions (impurities) from water.
+Another way of creating deionized water is electro-deionization.
+This process uses electricity, ion exchange membranes, and resin to dissolve ions (impurities) in water.

 How to Deionize Water